All-Active HA for NGINX Plus on the Google Cloud Platform

 -

-If you are using your own SSH public key instead of the default keys associated with your GCE identity, on the SSH Keys subtab paste the hexadecimal key string into the box that reads Enter entire key data.
+If you’re using your own SSH public key instead of your default GCE keys, paste the hexadecimal key string on the SSH Keys subtab.
+Right into the box that reads Enter entire key data.

 -